Service Detail

 Does this scope require a stand-alone trade team or full project leadership?

 This scope performs best under full project leadership.
-Truck terminal construction focused on circulation, dispatch support, fueling, paving durability, and high-frequency fleet movement.
+Truck terminal construction in San Marcos focused on I-35 corridor fleet circulation, dispatch support, fueling, paving durability, and high-frequency freight movement — with Hays County limestone subbase and TCEQ environmental compliance built into the site plan.
 When sitework, shell work, utilities, and support spaces are managed separately, the owner usually absorbs the gaps between them.
 A commercial or industrial general contractor keeps those interfaces on one schedule so design decisions, procurement timing, and field activity stay aligned.

 How do you keep truck terminal construction aligned with the overall schedule?

 We connect this scope to the full project critical path instead of tracking it as a detached workstream.
 That means permit timing, release packages, procurement exposure, and daily production are reviewed together.
-The finished terminal supports dispatch, parking, maintenance, and vehicle flow because the yard and buildings were planned as one operational system.
+The finished terminal supports dispatch, parking, maintenance, and vehicle flow because the yard and buildings were planned as one operational system — with I-35 access, Hays County pavement performance requirements, and TCEQ environmental compliance integrated from the first site assessment.
 The result is a schedule that is easier to manage because the team can see which owner decisions and trade interfaces actually affect delivery.

 Can this work be phased if the owner needs turnover in stages?